October 24, Reading 3 – 2 Timothy 4

 “And the Lord’s servant must not be quarrelsome but kind to everyone, able to teach, patiently enduring evil, correcting his opponents with gentleness.”

-How hard it is when we are working for the Lord, pouring ourselves out – And someone starts attacking us, ascribing untrue motivations.
+How hard it is when we are working for the Lord, pouring ourselves out – And someone starts to attack us, ascribing false motivations.

 We are in the right!

-What does God’s word have, but a hard word.
+What does God’s word have for us, but a hard word.

-Let us heed Paul’s exhortation to think over what he says, for the Lord will give us understanding in everything.
+Let us heed Paul’s exhortation today, and pray that the Lord will give us understanding in everything.

 * God Above,

-It can be so hard to behave as You want us to, in the righteousness of Christ, reflecting Your holiness to those around.
+It is often hard for us to behave as You ask us to, in the righteousness of Christ, reflecting Your holiness to those around.

 It can be difficult to keep our temper, to keep our eyes from sin, our thoughts, our words and deeds.

-Please Lord God, please fix our eyes on You.
-Remind us of glory.
+Please Lord, please fix our eyes on You.

 Mark us as a gentle people, kind and able to patiently endure evil.